0xamitdutta/Amitdutta7/README.md

 ## Hey there! <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="35px">

-Hi, my name is Amit 🙍 and I'm a Backend/Blockchain Developer 🚀.
-Currently I'm pursuing my Bachelors in Computer Science and Engineering 💻.
+Hi, my name is Amit 🙍 and I'm a Fullstack/Blockchain Developer 🚀.
+Currently I'm working as a Strategic Cloud Engineer at Google 💻.
 I have a passion for learning new things.
-Right now, I'm working with C++, Python, Solidity.
+Right now, I'm working with C++, Solidity, JavaScript.
 Besides programming, I love sports 🏀, travelling and exploring different places ✈.

 ---

-- 🔭 I’m currently working on Backend Development
+- 🔭 I’m currently working on Blockchain Development
-- 🌱 I’m currently learning JavaScript 🌶
+- 🌱 I’m currently learning Web3 🌶
 - 💬 Ask me about the Web.
 (Helps even me to learn more)
-- 📫 How to reach me: [@_Amitdutta7](https://twitter.com/_Amitdutta7)
+- 📫 How to reach me: [@0xlucifer](https://twitter.com/0xlucifer)
 - ⚡ Fun fact: I've won some Basketball Tournaments 🏀

 ---